sebseb7/pdfconvert-wasm/README.md

 WebAssembly PDF to text and PDF to PNG converter based on Poppler C++ (`poppler-cpp`).

+## Why pdfconvert-wasm?

+The purpose of this library is **pixel-identical PDF to image rendering** on any platform.
+Because Poppler is compiled to WebAssembly and rendering happens entirely in-process, you get the exact same output everywhere:

+- **Browsers** (any OS)
+- **Node.js** backends
+- **Any WASM runtime** backend (WASI, Wasmtime, Wasmer, V8, etc.)

+No native dependency headaches: unlike `canvas` (node-canvas), which is notoriously painful to install on Windows, there are no system libraries to build or install — just pure JavaScript + a precompiled `.wasm` binary.

+**Fonts are bundled**: all fallback font metrics ship with the package, so font rendering and antialiasing are pixel-perfect and fully independent of which fonts are installed on the host platform.

 - **exports**: **`pdfToText`** and **`pdfToPng`**.
 - **Universal**: Works out of the box in **Node.js**, **browsers**, and bundlers (**Vite**, **Webpack**, **Rollup**).